-The bonnet and cab are secured to the chassis with M2 bolts and captive nuts.
+The bonnet and back sheet are secured to the chassis with M2 bolts and captive nuts.

 First clean out the bolt holes in the "nut cages" by twiddling a 2mm drill bit in the hole.
-(The four cab cages are in particular need of this).

 Gently push a M2 nut into the cage's slot.
 If necessary clean the slot opening with the point of a sharp scalpel blade.
 The idea is for the nut to push in easily without being so loose it can fall out.